 Once the structure of the macromolecule has been determined, experimentally or theoretically, several in silico techniques can be used to determine the contribution of the side chains to the structural stability, or to the association process between two proteins or between a protein and a small ligand, for instance.

-The objective of the PMF platform is to provide the researchers of the Biology and Medicine Faculty of Lausanne with a competence center for protein structure prediction, and for the interpretation and design of relevant experiences.
+The objective of the PMU platform is to provide the researchers of the Biology and Medicine Faculty of Lausanne with a competence center for protein structure prediction, and for the interpretation and design of relevant experiences.

 - Homology modeling